Skip to main content

 Treatment & Research News

 Your gut bacteria or microbiota form a living community that communicates with your brain.
 In fact, your microbiota exert significant control over your overall health.
-Five years ago, Amir Minerbi, M.D., Ph.D., of Israel published a groundbreaking study showing microbiota abnormalities in fibromyalgia.1 Today, the microbiota is the focus of a novel method to treat fibromyalgia.
+Five years ago, Amir Minerbi, M.D., Ph.D., of Israel published a groundbreaking study showing microbiota abnormalities in fibromyalgia.1 Today, treating the gut microbiota in fibromyalgia represents a novel approach.

 Transferring Fibro to Mice

 Transplanting the microbiota from fibromyalgia patients into the digestive tract of mice causes the animals to become pain sensitive.
 The process is called fecal microbiota transplantation (FMT).
-The changes in pain sensitivity during the first two weeks are linked to alterations in the mouse’s microbiota.
+Alterations in the mouse’s microbiota is linked to increased pain sensitivity during the first two weeks.
 Not only does the microbiota of the mice mimic that of the fibromyalgia patients, but the mice also develop fatigue.
-FMT from healthy people has no impact on symptoms or the mouse’s microbiota.
+FMT from healthy people does not impact the mouse’s symptoms or microbiota.

 Pain Precedes Depression